Mindful-AI-Assistants/MindfulAI-FamilyAlbum/ai-evolution-from-prediction-to-action/🇬🇧-ai-evolution-from-prediction-to-action.md

 <br>

-# From Prediction to Action: Understanding Traditional, Generative, and Agentic AI
+# <p align="center">  From Prediction to Action: Understanding Traditional, Generative, and Agentic AI
-### A Practical Guide for Business Leaders, Builders, and Teams
+### <p align="center">  A Practical Guide for Business Leaders, Builders, and Teams

 <br>